hanley2d/artViewer/README.md

 <img align="left" style="float:left;margin-right: 25px" src="./assets/gifs/search.gif" width="25%">

 #### Search Artwork
 The SearchArtwork screen allows the user to search for any artwork in the AIC collection.
+While the fetch request is being performed an activity indicator (spinning circle thing) will appear until the data can be loaded.
+Once the data has been fetched, the response object will be loaded into a flatlist of cards which features a cropped image of the artwork as well as the title and artist name.
+The user is also able

 <br clear="left"/>
 <br />